What you need to know about a staged email migration

 Here's a description of the staged migration shown in the illustration.

-The administrator synchronizes the list of users between their on-premises environment and Office 365.
+The administrator synchronizes the list of users between their on-premises environment and Microsoft 365 or Office 365.

 See how-to steps in Prepare for a staged migration.